Hurricane-k/Demo-BuildingEfficiencyAgentVirtualEnv/README.md

 # What is it for

-This is a simple example of how to train agent for building energy efficiency in virtual environment without the help of other external software, like [fmi](https://fmi-standard.org/) or [OpenModelica](https://openmodelica.org/).If you are interested in how research crowd do similar things, I write a [blog](https://carrybio.netlify.app/posts/blog12/) to summarize it briefly.
+This is a simple example of how to train agent for building energy efficiency in virtual environment without the help of other external software, like [fmi](https://fmi-standard.org/) or [OpenModelica](https://openmodelica.org/).
+If you are interested in how research crowd do similar things, I write a [blog](https://carrybio.netlify.app/posts/blog12/) to summarize it briefly.

 # What does it have